 How do we determine whether NACCO Industries, Inc. (NYSE:NC) makes for a good investment at the moment?
 We analyze the sentiment of a select group of the very best investors in the world, who spend immense amounts of time and resources studying companies.
 They may not always be right (no one is), but data shows that their consensus long positions have historically outperformed the market when we adjust for known risk factors.

-Heading into the second quarter of 2019, a total of 9 of the hedge funds tracked by Insider Monkey were long this stock, a change of 50% from the fourth quarter of 2018.
-Below, you can check out the change in hedge fund sentiment towards NC over the last 15 quarters.
-With the smart money’s capital changing hands, there exists a few notable hedge fund managers who were boosting their stakes substantially (or already accumulated large positions).
+At Q2’s end, a total of 9 of the hedge funds tracked by Insider Monkey were long this stock, a change of 0% from the first quarter of 2019.
+Below, you can check out the change in hedge fund sentiment towards NC over the last 16 quarters.
+So, let’s review which hedge funds were among the top holders of the stock and which hedge funds were making big moves.

-The largest stake in NACCO Industries, Inc. (NYSE:NC) was held by Renaissance Technologies, which reported holding $10.1 million worth of stock at the end of March.
-It was followed by Arrowstreet Capital with a $0.8 million position.
-Other investors bullish on the company included Millennium Management, Two Sigma Advisors, and D E Shaw.
+The largest stake in NACCO Industries, Inc. (NYSE:NC) was held by Renaissance Technologies, which reported holding $15.2 million worth of stock at the end of March.
+It was followed by Arrowstreet Capital with a $1 million position.
+Other investors bullish on the company included Two Sigma Advisors, D E Shaw, and Millennium Management.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|